WPTechnician/SYDIAutomator/README.md

 SYDI Portion

 1) Pick a system that is in the same domain as the OUs in your AD where your server objects live.
-2) Copy the scripts folder to a local drive on that server.
+2) Copy the scripts folder to a local drive on that server (C:\scripts).
 3) Edit the SYDIautomated.exe.config file in the scripts folder and update the settings as follows:
 	a) <setting name="OU" 		- the DN of the OU where your servers live.
 	b) <setting name="DCOU"		- the DN of the OU where your domain controllers live.
-	c) <setting name="FTP_Address" 	- the IP address of the FTP server on the web server you are going to use
+	c) <setting name="Web_Path" 	- the path to the web for the resulting files to be read by the web front end
-	d) <setting name="FTP_UserName" - the FTP server username
-	e) <setting name="FTP_Password" - the FTP server password
-	f) <setting name="Scripts_Path" = the path to the scripts directory

-4) On the FTP/WEB server, create a folder in the root called "SYDI-Docs" and a folder under that called files.
+4) On the WEB server, create a folder in the root called "SYDI-Docs" and a folder under that called files.
 5) Once everything is confirmed and saved, double-click sydiautomated.exe in the scripts folder.
-If everything is configured properly, a set of html files corresponding to your servers will appear on the FTP server.
+If everything is configured properly, a set of html files corresponding to your servers will appear in the path you created on the web server.

 Web Portion